The Very Short Life of Architectural Science

 Mistake 2: Architectural science becomes design science

-Like most Australian academics, Dr Gero found the charms of his very first tenured posting so alluring and so comfortable that even the most enticing of offers was resistible.
-Dr Gero took his first job in DADS in the year that Pamela Anderson1 was born.
+Like most Australian academics, Dr Gero found the charms of his very first tenured posting in 1967 so alluring and so comfortable that even the most enticing of offers was resistible.
+Dr Gero took his first job in DADS the year that Pamela Anderson1 was born.
+He stayed there for forty years.

-2. SJTU ranks the University of Sydney in the 102-150 bracket, and George Mason University in the 203-304 bracket (2007).
-The other major international ranking system, the THES, rates the University of Sydney 31st best in the world (2007).
-THES has no entry for George Mason University.
+2. ARWU ranks the University of Sydney in the 102-150 bracket, and George Mason University in the 203-304 bracket (2007 ratings).
+The other major international ranking system, QS Topuniversities, rates the University of Sydney 31st best in the world (2007 ratings).
+QS Topuniversities has no entry for George Mason University.
 For more information, see our page on Australia's best universities.